- Chrysanthemum Plants

 - Timing:

-- Adjust pinching and feeding schedules to synchronize bloom times for exhibitions.
+- Adjust pinching and feeding schedules to synchronise bloom times for exhibitions.

 - Shading: Light shading in late summer can help extend the flowering period if needed.